 Strepsils are not generally thought to be harmful to take when you're pregnant but, as there have been no specific, large-scale studies into the safety of Strepsils in pregnancy, you may prefer to treat a sore throat by gargling with salty water, sucking an ice cube or drinking hot lemon and honey.

-"Strepsils are likely to be safe in pregnancy," says our expert GP Dr Philppa Kaye.
-"However, their safety hasn't been fully studied specifically in pregnant women, so you may wish to talk to your pharmacist and tell them that you are pregnant before taking them – just to check.
+So if you have a sore throat and want to take a sore-throat lozenge, you may wish to talk to your pharmacist and tell them that you are pregnant before taking them – just to check.